yonatanzxc123/Signally/PLAN.md

 `AWAY -> HOME` entry event or CSI-to-ARP grace period.
-In `HOME`, retain the existing relaxed behavior: CSI-only activity is a low-severity review, approved presence is safe, unknown connected activity is reviewed, and blocked devices remain critical.
-In `AWAY`, CSI alerts immediately even if an approved device is present; ARP and probe evidence continue through their ordinary correlation rules rather than cancelling or delaying CSI.
+In `HOME`, retain the existing relaxed behavior: CSI-only activity is a low-severity review, approved presence is safe, unknown connected activity is reviewed, and blocked devices remain critical. `AWAY` means the system is armed; CSI detection while Away must produce `ALERT/MEDIUM`, even without an ARP-identified device.
+CSI does not increase `current_intruder_count` because it detects motion rather than identity.

 #### CSI warm-up and health